|

 The engine of a business’s success is the full involvement

-of its people in problem solving ever better ways to achieve customer satisfaction. |
+of its people in problem solving ever better ways to deliver customers what

 |